noahehall/multicloud/providers/aws/services/database/neptune.md

     - you must manage that in your application
     - & use instance endpoints to connect directly to Neptune replicas to balance the load.
       - the DNS round robin doesnt consider load, its naive routing mechanism
+        - If a client opens a lot of connections before the DNS entry changes, all the connection requests are sent to a single Neptune instance

 ### anti patterns